MissWildcard/SmartPub-INLPT-WS2023/README.md

 ## Running the Model

-If the website is taking longer than usual to load, you can run the model using the notebook `smartpub_system.ipynb` located in the "smartpub_app/research" directory.
+If the website is taking longer than usual to load, you can run the model using the notebook `smartpub_system.ipynb` located in the "smartpub_app/research" directory, or run the locally .py file `run.py` located in the "smartpub_app/model/" which reads question and gives answer in the terminal.